RubberDuckCollector/lanugage-learning/README.md

 ## Languages

+- my flash card sets are more usable than the ones in the textbook.
+    - e.g in spanish, the masculine + feminine forms of each adjective are in my cards in a much more explicit format compared to the textbook
+    - the male + female versions of nouns like *jefe* and *jefa* are much more explicit in my flash cards than the textbooks'
+    - this makes it easier to recall feminine versions of words so they are given equal significance in the flash card set, which is not the case in the textbooks

 ### Dutch
 - Flash cards:
     - Cannot find any courses on Dutch in the UK.
 The closest I can find is an old OCR course however I haven't found any textbooks and the course was discontinued just before the switch from A-U to 9-1.